cabooster/UTOM/README.md

 More details please refer to the companion paper where this method first occurred [[paper]](https://www.biorxiv.org/content/10.1101/848077v3).

-A readable **python code** of UTOM aiming at realizing unsupervised domain mapping in optical microscopy is provided in this repository.
+A readable **python code** of UTOM aiming at realizing unsupervised domain mapping for optical microscopy is provided in this repository.
 Next, we will guide you step by step to implement our method.

 # Repo Structure